 The key takeaway is to put some thought into creating your own dependable, easy-to-understand process for determining when it’s appropriate to apply formal project management.
-Hopefully this has provided clarity and perspective on the problem, and kindled some ideas on how to determine when formal project management might be appropriate in your organization.
+Hopefully this has provided examples and perspective on the problem, and kindled some ideas on how to determine when formal project management might be appropriate in your organization.

 Project EMC2 can help

 For small projects, it's important to be efficient in your project planning and execution to ensure that there is positive return on your decision to use formal project management.
-Project EMC2 is designed for speed and diligence, two factors that ensure your time isn't wasted and work isn't repeated or unnecessary.
+Project EMC2 is a free application designed for speed and diligence, two factors that ensure your time isn't wasted and work isn't repeated or unnecessary.

 Learn more about how Project EMC2 can boost your efficiency today.